Remote magnon-phonon entanglement in the waveguide-magnomechanics: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Our protocol is based on a hybrid waveguide-magnomechanical system that combines waveguide-magnon interactions~\cite{Anomagnon,SingleMode,Unidirectional} with magnomechanical coupling~\cite{magnoncavity,kerrcavitymagnon}.
+Our protocol is based on a hybrid waveguide magnomechanical system that combines waveguide photon-magnon interactions~\cite{Anomagnon,giantspin,SingleMode,Unidirectional} with magnomechanical coupling~\cite{magnoncavity,kerrcavitymagnon,cavitymagnomechan}.
 All parameters used here are compatible with recent experiments.
-The magnon mode has a transition frequency of about $10$~GHz, with an intrinsic decay rate of $\gamma\sim 1$~MHz and a radiative decay rate of $2-4$~MHz.
-The mechanical phonon mode operates near $10$~MHz and has a much smaller decay rate of $\kappa_b\sim 100$~Hz.
-The driving-enhanced magnomechanical coupling can reach $g\sim 1-10$~MHz~\cite{cavitymagnomechan}.
-Recent studies further demonstrate that a single magnon mode can couple to a waveguide at two spatially separated points~\cite{giantspin}, enabling tunability of the radiative decay rate via the coupling distance.
-This provides additional control over entanglement and suggests promising directions for future studies.
-In addition to this system, our protocol is readily extendable to other quantum architectures, such as waveguide-optomechanical systems in which multiple optomechanical cavities are coupled to a common waveguide, enabling the generation of remote photon-phonon entanglement.
+The magnon mode possesses a transition frequency of about $10$~GHz, with an intrinsic decay rate of $\gamma\sim 1$~MHz and a radiative decay rate $\kappa$ on the order of several MHz~\cite{giantspin,SingleMode,Unidirectional}.
+For the phonon mode, the characteristic frequency is around $10$~MHz, accompanied by a much smaller decay rate of $\kappa_b\sim 100$~Hz~\cite{magnoncavity,kerrcavitymagnon}.
+The single-excitation magnon-phonon coupling $\tilde{g}$ depends on the volume of the YIG sphere and the orientation of the bias magnetic field.
+For a YIG sphere with a diameter of $100~\mu$m, the coupling strength is on the order of $0.1$ Hz~\cite{magnoncavity}.
+Under strong driving, the Rabi frequency can reach $\Omega\sim 10^{14}$ Hz, yielding a steady-state magnon amplitude of $\langle m\rangle \approx 10^7$~\cite{mppentang,magnonkerreff}.
+Consequently, the driving-enhanced magnomechanical coupling can be increased to $g=\tilde{g}\langle m\rangle \sim 1$~MHz~\cite{mppentang}.
+The detuning $\Delta$ is governed by the external drive and can be readily adjusted via the driving frequency.
+In particular, the required blue-detuned regime has been experimentally demonstrated~\cite{magnoncavity,kerrcavitymagnon}.
+In addition, the cryogenic environment has been estimated in recent studies~\cite{polaritonphonon}.
+Moreover, all parameters are assumed to be independent of the environmental temperature in the simulations, and this choice is consistent with previous works~\cite{mppentang}.